 Located in one of the calmest parts of the city, in the area of Cedofeita are this adorable Victorian-style café and bakery.

-In the interior, an elegant lounge area with tiled black & white corridor makes this a cozy place to eat.
+In the interior, an elegant lounge area with tiled black & white corridor makes this a cosy place to eat.
 You can either head upstairs or to the cute outdoor terrace.

 This place has a unique pastry from the Lamego region, called ‘bolas de Lamego’ (a loaf baked in the oven with smoked ham).